Net and Prune: A Linear Time Algorithm for Euclidean Distance Problems: Introduction

 \item \textbf{Done.} The value of $r$ is the desired approximation. \end{compactenum}

 We then continue recursively on the remaining data.
-In either case, the number of points being handled (in expectation) goes down by a constant factor and thus the overall expected running time is linear.
+In either case, the number of points being handled (in expectation) goes down by a constant factor, and thus the overall expected running time is linear.
 In particular, getting this constant factor decrease is the reason we chose to sample from the set of nearest neighbor distances rather than from the set of all inter-point distances.

-\myparagraph{Significance of results.} Our basic framework is presented in a general enough manner to cover, and in many cases greatly simplify, many problems for which linear time algorithms had already been discovered.
-At the same time the framework provides new linear time algorithms for a large collection of problems, for which previously no linear time algorithm was known.
-The framework should also lead to algorithms for many other problems which are not mentioned.
+\paragraph{Significance of results.} Our basic framework is presented in a general enough manner to cover, and in many cases greatly simplify, many problems for which linear-time algorithms had already been discovered.
+At the same time, the framework provides new linear-time algorithms for an extensive collection of problems, for which previously no linear-time algorithm was known.
+The framework should also lead to algorithms for many other problems that are not mentioned.

-At a conceptual level the basic algorithm is simple enough (with its basic building blocks already having efficient implementations) to be highly practical from an implementation standpoint.
-Perhaps more importantly, with increasing shifts toward large data sets algorithms with super linear running time can be impractical.
+At a conceptual level, the basic algorithm is simple enough (with its basic building blocks already having efficient implementations) to be highly practical from an implementation standpoint.
+Perhaps more importantly, with increasing shifts toward large data sets, algorithms with super-linear running time can be impractical.
 Additionally, our framework seems amenable to distributed implementation in frameworks like MapReduce.
 Indeed, every iteration of our algorithm breaks the data into grid cells, a step that is similar to the map phase.
-In addition, the aggressive thinning of the data by the algorithm guarantees that after the first few iterations the algorithm is resigned to working on only a tiny fraction of the data.
+In addition, the aggressive thinning of the data by the algorithm guarantees that after the first few iterations, the algorithm is resigned to working on only a tiny fraction of the data.

-\paragraph{Significance of the netting step.} Without the net stage, our framework is already sufficient to solve the closest-pair problem, and in this specific case, the algorithm boils down to the one provided by Khuller and Matias \cite{km-srsac-95}.
-This seems to be the only application of the new framework where the netting is not necessary.
-In particular, the wide applicability of the framework seems to be the result of the netting step.
+\paragraph{Significance of the netting step.} Without the net stage, our framework is already sufficient to solve the closest pair problem, and in this specific case, the algorithm boils down to the one provided by Khuller and Matias \cite{km-srsac-95}.
+This case seems to be the only application of the new framework where the netting is not necessary.
+In particular, the broad applicability of the framework seems to be the result of the netting step.